Skip to main content

 Each section (e.g. revenue, expenses) includes a total_cents that equals the sum of its root-level categories (those with parent_category_id null).
 Parent categories contain subtotals of their children, so summing all entries would double-count.
 You can use total_cents directly without summing categories yourself.

 Each category entry includes a category_id.
-Pass it to GET /journal-entries?category_id=cat_xxx (with the same date range) to see every journal entry behind that line item.
+Pass it to GET /journal_entries?category_id=cat_xxx (with the same date range) to see every journal entry behind that line item.
 Synthetic grouping IDs (prefixed with grp_) are not real categories and cannot be used with the journal entries endpoint.